GoCardless is an online direct debit provider based in the UK. With GoCardless you can accept direct debit payments from your customers in

 Here's what the flow is going to be if you are using GoCardless with Chargebee's hosted checkout pages:

-Upon clicking the Direct Debit/GoCardless option on the checkout page, your customer will be redirected to GoCardless's hosted pages (more on the redirect flow here).
+Upon clicking the Direct Debit/GoCardless option on the checkout page, your customer will be redirected to GoCardless' hosted payment pages (more on the redirect flow here).

-In GoCardless, she will be able to enter and confirm her bank details, authorizing the withdrawal of funds from her account towards this payment and future ones.
+In GoCardless, she will be able to enter and confirm her bank details, authorizing the withdrawal of funds from her account towards this payment and upcoming payments.

-Finally, your customer will be redirected to Chargebee's hosted thank you page.
+Finally, your customer will be redirected to Chargebee's hosted thank you page and the customer's details are updated in Chargebee.

 A customer object will be created in Chargebee, fully equipped with all the details your customer has just entered.
 Once this customer object exists, Chargebee will take over sending payment instructions to GoCardless i.e. you will be able to initiate payments against the customer directly from Chargebee.